Working From Home vs. Renting An Office: When To Switch

 One of the things you’ll have to consider is associated rental costs.
 Depending on where you live, renting an office may not be cheap.
 Plus, rent costs will continue to rise over the years, so you’ll have to determine whether you’re financially ready for this kind of commitment.

 If you rent an office, then you’ll be able to claim this as a business expense on your taxes.
 There are certain tax write-offs when you use a home office as well, but you’ll have to make sure you keep detailed records of your housing costs.
-And you may need to prove that your home office is actually used for work.

 The Need For Motivation